 The results of the elemental and isotopic determinations and the calculated Rb/Sr and corresponding 87Rb/86Sr ratios are presented in Table 3.
 The results of the isochron calculations are listed in Table 4.
-The data are also plotted in Figs. 2 a & b.
+The data are also plotted in Figs. 3 a & b.

-As can be seen from Table 4, cases 1 and 3, neither of the two groups of samples yielded any true isochron (i.e., MSWD <2.5).
+As can be seen from Table 4, cases 1 and 3, neither of the two groups of samples yielded any true isochron, i.e., with a MSWD of <2.5.
 There are no clear-cut indications or reasons for leaving any one or more samples out of the calculations.
-The semi-linear relationship of the data as seen in Figs. 2 a & b, probably reflects random secondary effects on the Rb/Sr system in the mudstone and claystone rocks.
-However, the close and true isochron ages indicated by cases 2, 4 and 5 (Table 4), and the relatively high 87 Sr/ 86 Sr initial ratios (0.732-0.735), suggest an event of Sr-isotopic resetting at around 500-480 Ma, which is thought to reflect an overall,
+The semi-linear relationship of the data as seen in Figs. 3 a & b, probably reflects random secondary effects on the Rb/Sr system in the mudstone and claystone rocks.
+However, the close and true isochron ages indicated by cases 2, 4 and 5 (Table 4), and the relatively high ^{\$7}Sr/^{\$6}Sr initial ratios (0.732-0.735), suggest an event of Sr-isotopic resetting at around 480-500 Ma, which is thought to reflect an overall, pervasive metamorphic imprint on the rock formations from which the samples are taken.